Why is Mother’s Day different in the UK?

 So why is Mother’s Day different in the UK then?

 In the UK on the other hand it’s technically called ‘Mothering Sunday’ … but now pretty much everybody calls it Mother’s Day too, partly due to the American influence.
 So then why is Mother’s Day different in the UK?
 Well it was originally a Church service commemorating “Mother Church” and not “motherhood”.
-Mothering Sunday takes place on the 4th Sunday in Lent which is March 22nd this year.
+Mothering Sunday takes place on the 4th Sunday in Lent which is March 14th in 2021.

 It was traditionally a day off for servants who used it to return home and visit their mothers or indeed their “mother” church.
 Which one depends on which article you read, but they most likely visited their mother church “with” their mothers!